NickMcConnell/AngbandPlus/x_readme.txt

 The vanilla town has no Soul Dealer.

-Ironman characters have no method of imbuing souls into jewelery.
+Ironman characters have no method of imbuing souls into jewelry.

-If you purchase a stack of rings at the jewelers, you can imbue the entire stack.
-This is a bug.